 The best gifts don’t always come bound in shiny wrapping paper, a box or even with a card.
 Increasingly, studies are finding we are better off giving someone an experience than a physical present

-Just last year, Thomas Gilovich and Amit Kumar from Cornell University in the USA found that “experiential purchases (money spent on doing) tend to provide more enduring happiness than material purchases (money spent on having)”.
+Just a few years ago, Thomas Gilovich and Amit Kumar from Cornell University in the USA found that “experiential purchases (money spent on doing) tend to provide more enduring happiness than material purchases (money spent on having)”.
 This wasn’t just based on having a gift or experience but the anticipation associated with it.
 People simply get more excited before, and about, an experience than they do a new dinner set or antique clock.

-When you’re thinking about gifts for Christmas, consider buying your friend an Art Tour of Melbourne ather than a painting, take your partner to an American Smoking BBQ Cooking Class instead of wrapping up some barbecue tongs.
-Buying someone an experience is easy but has a high impact.
+When you’re thinking about gifts for Christmas, consider buying your work colleague an Art Tour of Melbourne rather than a painting, take your team to a BBQ Cooking Class instead of wrapping up some barbecue tongs.

 Experiences stay with us.
 You might get some initial excitement when you unwrap you new iPhone or stylish shirt, but if you go zip-lining through the treetops of a forest you are likely to be thinking (and talking!) about it for years to come.
 You can’t say that about possessions – we tend to have very short attention spans for people banging on about all the things they own, but we're more interested in hearing about the cool things they’ve done.